aerickt/lapwing-for-beginners/src/Chapter-20.md

 ## Miscellaneous briefs

-If adding the asterisk into a brief or other outline exists, then chances are it will work for the British spelling.
+If adding the asterisk into an a brief is possible, then it will very likely work for the British spelling.

 ### Examples
 * metre `PHAO*ERT`